Responsible Disclosure

 • Cross Site Request Forgery;

-• Banner or version disclosures;
+• Banner or version disclosures on common/public services;

 • Any vulnerability that relies upon an outdated browser.